yandex-cloud/docs/en/datalens/concepts/dataset/settings.md

 # Dataset settings

-A dataset works with sources in direct access mode: {{ datalens-short-name }} executes all data queries on the source side.
 Dataset settings determine how the dataset uses the source data.

 {% if audience == "internal" %}